Daniclo/MixStarter/README.md

 TO DO:
-- Arreglar likes.
+- Eliminar like.
-- Arreglar follows.
+- Eliminar follow.
-- Audio.
+- Grabar